micmejia/bible-dump/NKJV/Hebrews/Heb 6.md

 and have tasted the good word of God and the powers of the age to come,

 ###### 6
-[^c]if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put _Him_ to an open shame.
+if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put _Him_ to an open shame.

 ###### 7
 For the earth which drinks in the rain that often comes upon it, and bears herbs useful for those by whom it is cultivated, receives blessing from God;